VCE · VCAA Methodology Grade Distributions

 2. Statistical Moderation of SACs — Because SACs are written by individual schools and marked by teachers, they cannot be directly compared across schools.
 VCAA moderates each school's SAC results using the school's exam performance.
 Your rank within your school is preserved, but the actual marks are adjusted to a state-wide standard.

 3. Standardisation (Z-Scores) — Each moderated/final mark is standardised using: z = (score − state mean) ÷ state standard deviation.
-This converts every student's mark to a common scale regardless of the assessment.

 4. Weighted Sum — For English (typical weighting): (GA1 z-score × 0.25) + (GA2 z-score × 0.25) + (GA3 z-score × 0.50).
 For Maths Methods and Specialist: (GA1 z-score × 0.20) + (GA2 z-score × 0.20) + (GA3 Exam 1 z-score × 0.22) + (GA3 Exam 2 z-score × 0.38).